dramamine/leftovers-again/README.md

 Writing a Pokemon bot is a small, low-risk project where you can create something rewarding without a huge time investment.
 You don't have to create the next 'Deep Blue'!
 Just come up with a creative team and strategy, then set easy goals for yourself, like [beating all the Elite Four and Champions from 6th Generation]().

+## Already In Use In Classrooms
+This software has been used for college-level game AI courses, where classes have run tournaments using students' submissions.

 ## Write in Any Language You Want

 This project is mainly coded in Javascrpt / ES6, which I recommend for its ease of use.
 However, you can write code in any language you want.